(Enter)

 —Nick Mitzevich, Director, National Gallery of Australia

-Dale Frank’s work is held in all major Australian state galleries, and a number of regional and university collections.
-It is also held in international collections, including Museum of Fine Arts, Boston, USA; Auckland Art Gallery Toi o Tamaki, New Zealand; Musée de Ville de Leige, Leige; Museum of New Zealand Te Papa Tongarewa, Wellington; Solomon R. Guggenheim Museum, New York; Zurich Kunsthaus; and significant corporate and private collections internationally.
+Frank’s work is held in all major Australian state galleries and internationally in the Solomon R. Guggenheim Museum, New York; Museum of Fine Arts, Boston; Zurich Kunsthaus; Auckland Art Gallery Toi o Tamaki; Musée de Ville de Liège; and the Museum of New Zealand Te Papa Tongarewa, among others.

 Exhibitions (16)